njcurtis3/NathanCurtis/README.md

   - connecting data apps with custom in-house applications
   - maintaining Azure DevOps and all codebases
 - Formerly I was a data analyst and developer working on custom data applications for Xcel Energy.
 - Formerly at a financial technology company I implemented business intelligence and automation software to support the marketing department.
-I also built a brand new website for the company that introduced the ability to manage field service tickets.
+I also built a new website for the company that introduced the ability to manage field service tickets.
 - I’m currently learning:
   - C#
   - Python